sokuzen/pudding.coffee/content/authors/pudding/_index.md

 +++
 # Name
 title = "Pudding"
-role = "Almighty Owner"
+role = "Sweet treat of"
-bio = "A sweet dessert"
-avatar = "avatar.jpg"
+bio = "Can be coffee-flavored at one moment, and then strawberry at another.
+Plays with video games and IDEs." avatar = "avatar.jpg"

 [organization]